vinayaka-sm/Stepin_StudentInformation/5_Report/report.md

  ## Introduction
  The primary purpose of school information system Software is to simplify teachers and staff work, by automating all school exam related operations and streamlining their routine tasks.

-## Research
-The education system is witnessing unparalleled growth with technology.
-The new technology module came into existence with a revolutionary change in the pattern and arrangements of the exam system reducing time and manual efforts.

-As the conduction of the exam process is also different for all Schools, ensuring the best software embedded with awesome features will support in overall Examination Management Software.

-The primary functionality of Student Management Software is to manage student exam data efficiently.
-Maintain security in exams with automated processes of Exam Management Software for School.

 ## Key Features of Student Academics Examination Management
 1. Add/Delete the Details of the Students
 2. Attendance Monitoring of the students